kubeflow/community/guidelines/blog-guidelines.md

 # Kubeflow Blog Guidelines

-The Knative blog is owned by $group and run by the $other_group.
+The Kubeflow blog is owned by $group and run by the $other_group.

 This section covers documentation, processes, and roles for the [Kubeflow blog](https://blog.kubeflow.org/).